 Mad City Labs recently announced the release of the MCL-NSOM, a versatile near-field scanning optical microscope (NSOM).
 The MCL-NSOM is an aperture NSOM built on Mad City Labs RM21™ inverted optical microscope, which allows users to convert to aperture-less NSOM, AFM and fluorescence optical microscopy.

-Progress in understanding the lipid bilayer – an ingenious two-molecule thick oily barrier that protects all living cells, including our own – has been dramatic over the past 100 years.
-But there are still puzzles to be solved such as how these membrane proteins, which are oily themselves, navigate the oily lipid bilayer to go about their work.
-The first step for scientists is to figure out the thermodynamic rules that govern protein assembly in membranes.
+Progress in understanding the lipid bilayer – a two-molecule thick oily barrier that protects all living cells – has been dramatic over the past 100 years.
+But puzzles remain to be solved, such as how these membrane proteins navigate the oily lipid bilayer to go about their work.

 Applying physics to the properties and underlying structures of the molecules of life offers an insight into the mechanisms that make living beings tick.
 But even seemingly simple actions like muscle contraction involve a wide array of biological interactions, which has shrouded the dynamics and function of individual molecules behind a curtain of complexity.
 The scientific community has developed a powerful toolbox of methods to probe these interactions over the past two decades, uncovering previously hidden information about the structure, dynamics and function of individual biomolecules.

 Every nanopositioner has a small amount of uncertainty in its position that contributes noise to a measurement.
 It's important to understand what position noise is and where it comes from in order to know just how accurate the nanopositioner is.